jasonm23/onlisp-markdown/onlisp.md

 ## 25.5 Auxiliary Methods and Combination

 Auxiliary methods worked in our sketch basically as they do in CLOS.
-So far we have seen only primary methods, but we can also have before-, after- and around- methods.
+So far we have seen only primary methods, but we can also have before-, after- and around-methods.
 Such auxiliary methods are deﬁned by putting a qualifying keyword after the method name in the call to defmethod.
 If we deﬁne a primary speak method for the speaker class as follows: